osism/testbed/docs/source/networking.rst

 ================ ==================== ========================================================
 Name             CIDR                 Description
 ================ ==================== ========================================================
-out of band      ``192.168.0.0/20``   This network is not used in the testbed. management       ``192.168.16.0/20``  SSH access via this network & all internal communication wireguard        ``192.168.48.0/20``  Is used by Wireguard. storage frontend ``192.168.64.0/20``  For access of the compute nodes to the storage nodes. storage backend  ``192.168.80.0/20``  For synchronization between storage nodes. external         ``192.168.96.0/20``  Is used to emulate an external network. provider         ``192.168.112.0/20`` Is used to emulate an provider network.
+management       ``192.168.16.0/20``  SSH access via this network & all internal communication wireguard        ``192.168.48.0/20``  Is used by Wireguard. provider         ``192.168.112.0/20`` Is used to emulate an provider network.
 ================ ==================== ========================================================